jeherold/jonas-worldwise/README.md

 - after the data has been received from fetch call we can then dispatch actions to the reducer
   \*/

+  - when 2 state variables will always be updated at the same time is another good use case like handling authentication for user and isAuthenicated
+  - i.e - const [{user, isAuthenticated}, dispatch] = useReducer(reducer, initialState)

 ### NOTES

 - 2 options we have for passing down the value into our context